BrandiATMuhkuh/brandiatmuhkuh.github.com/source/projects/index.markdown

 ## HTML5 Epaper
-{% img /images/projects/screencapture-epaper-heute-at.png %}
+{% img shadowImg /images/projects/screencapture-epaper-heute-at.png %}

-{% img /images/projects/screencapture-epaper-heute-at2.png %}
+{% img shadowImg /images/projects/screencapture-epaper-heute-at2.png %}

 For many years Flash was the dominating technologie for ebook and epaper readers.
 But since Flash was not working on iOS devices and it got depricated in Android 4.x it was time for a HTML5 version.
 The HTML5 version runs now on all modern platforms and is capable of finger and mouse gestures.
 The biggest free newspaper in Austria is using our implementation.
 Check it out: http://epaper.heute.at .